 For three years, researchers measured the growth of the lianas and trees.
 On plots where lianas were absent, trees thrived, growing in treefall gaps.
 On plots where lianas remained, researchers collected and weighed the leaves and branch litter that fell from the canopy.
 By the third year, the forest biomass had been reduced by 76 percent per year on plots where lianas were present compared to where lianas had been removed.

-In other words, “you have about 76 percent more carbon-capture per year when lianas are absent,” says Schnitzer, who notes the confirmation of similar infestations in tropical forests and subtropical forests in South and North America.
+In other words, there is about 76 percent more carbon-capture per year when lianas are absent, says Schnitzer, who notes the confirmation of similar infestations in tropical forests and subtropical forests in South and North America.
 “This carbon figure is alarming.
 If lianas increase even by a little bit, they’re going to lower the capacity of tropical forests to uptake carbon.
 That’s the pattern we see.”